Izmaylovsky Park: History of the park

-At first, a dam was constructed on Serebryanka river which resulted in formation of several ponds, namely Lebedyansky, Vinogradny and Serebryany.
-An artificial island was situated in the middle of the Serebryany pond.
-Later, the official tsar’s palace was built on that island that existed up until 1855.
+At first, a dam was constructed on Serebryanka River which resulted in formation of several ponds, namely Lebedyansky, Vinogradny and Serebryany ponds.
+An artificial island was situated in the middle of the Serebryany Pond.
+Later, the Izmaylovo Estate was built on the artificial island which existed up until 1855.
 Christmas church was also built on the Serebryany Island in 1676, which became the cathedral in 1679.
 There were a lot of gardens with exotic plants and trees, cherished under personal supervision of the tsar.
 The household buildings also included greenhouses, mills, breweries and other facilities.
 The organization of the household was so efficient that it alone could fully satisfy the needs of the tsar’s court.
-One of the biggest zoos in Europe at that time could also be found in Izmaylovo manor.
+One of the biggest zoos in Europe at that time could also be found in the Izmaylovo Manor.

-Unfortunately, after the death of Aleksey Mikhailovich the estates were abandoned and a lot of the buildings and facilities fell into decline.
+After the death of Aleksey Mikhailovich the estates were abandoned and a lot of the buildings and facilities fell into decline.
 When he was a child, Peter the Great used the territory and the gardens for his war games; the remains of the redoubts he built are still partially preserved.
 He also constructed a Prosyansky (Zhukovski) dam on the Serebryanka river to form a pond, which was later used for the trial sails of the botik “St. Nicholas” that Peter the Great discovered in Izmaylovo.

 In 1839, the mansion was used as a hospice and a house for the veterans of the war with Napoleon, as well as a shelter for the widows and a small school for their children.
 In 19th century a big effort was put into recovery and restoration of the forests and gardens on the territory of the future Izmaylovsky park that continued over the decades.